 - Once you have quotes for the desired service, keep in mind that dramatically cheaper estimates could indicate that the products are counterfeit or non-registered Australian medicines.

 - Download our checklist to help you make your decision.

 The 'great deals'

-Cheap prices may indicate that the procedure or treatment is being performed by unqualified staff, or that products are counterfeit, or are not approved for use in Australia.
-Before buying a ‘deal’, carefully read the terms and conditions to avoid any hidden costs.
+Cheap prices may indicate that the procedure or treatment is being performed by unqualified staff, or that products are counterfeit, or not approved for use in Australia.
+Before buying a deal, carefully read the terms and conditions to avoid any hidden costs.

 Sales pitches and the hard sell